Case Study 1: Product Approval and Shari'ah Governance Failure

 Scenario: GrowthTakaful launches a new "Contingency Insurance" product.
 Policy terms: (1) Coverage for "risk of non-payment of receivables"; (2) Contribution: 3% of customer's receivables outstanding balance; (3) Payout: 50% of outstanding receivables if customer defaults payment; (4) Operator wakalah fee: 25% of contributions.

-Issue 1 — Gharar on Risk Definition: "Risk of non-payment" is vague.
-Does it cover: payment delay (5 days?
-1 month?) or permanent default only?
-The coverage trigger is ambiguous, violating Shari'ah control requirements.
+- Gharar on Risk Definition: "Risk of non-payment" is vague.
+Does it cover payment delay or permanent default only?
+The coverage trigger is ambiguous.

-Issue 2 — Inadequate Tabarru' Disclosure: Policy doesn't explicitly state that contributions are DONATIONS to the fund.
-Contribution mechanics suggest it's a "receivables insurance premium" (conventional framework).
+- Inadequate Tabarru' Disclosure: Policy documents do not explicitly state that contributions are donations to the fund.

-Issue 4 — No Shari'ah Board Approval Mentioned: No evidence that GrowthTakaful's SSB reviewed and approved this product per the Islamic Insurance standard.
+- No Shari'ah Board Approval Mentioned: No evidence shows that GrowthTakaful's SSB reviewed and approved this product before launch.

 Case Study 2: Surplus Distribution Conflict